linode/docs/docs/email/citadel/email-with-citadel-on-ubuntu-14.04.md

 ---
 author:
   name: Linode
-  email: bolow@linode.com
+  email: docs@linode.com
-description: 'Setting up an email and groupware server using Citadel on an Ubuntu 12.04 LTS (Precise Pangolin) Linode VPS.'
+description: 'Setting up an email and groupware server using Citadel on an Ubuntu 14.04 LTS (Precise Pangolin) Linode VPS.'
-keywords: 'citadel,citadel ubuntu 12.04,ubuntu 12.04 mail server,groupware,email server'
+keywords: 'citadel,citadel ubuntu 14.04,ubuntu 14.04 mail server,groupware,email server'
 license: '[CC BY-ND 3.0](http://creativecommons.org/licenses/by-nd/3.0/us/)'
 alias: ['email/citadel/ubuntu-12-04-precise-pangolin/']
-modified: Tuesday, February 18th, 2014
+modified: Friday, August 15, 2014
 modified_by:
-  name: Linode
+  name: Alex Fornuto
 published: 'Monday, November 5th, 2012'
-title: 'Email with Citadel on Ubuntu 12.04 LTS (Precise Pangolin)'
+title: 'Email with Citadel on Ubuntu 14.04 LTS (Precise Pangolin)'
 ---

 Citadel is a groupware suite that provides system administrators with an easy method to set up and manage email, calendars, mailing lists and other collaboration tools.
 It also features an automated installation process and versatile deployment options that allow the application to be scaled across multiple servers.